DusanMadar/PySyncDroid/README.md

 # PySyncDroid
 PySyncDroid is a Python 2.7 powered CLI tool providing a simple way to synchronize an Android device connected to a Linux PC via MTP over USB.

+No special setup is required for the Android device.

 ## System requirements
 PySyncDroid leverages `gvfs` and `mtp`.